patching...

 The Red Orchid Restaurant is family-owned and family-run.

-Lovers of Thai cuisine in Ross and West View have a new, local restaurant to indulge their desire for those traditional, spicy dishes.
+Lovers of Thai cuisine in and have a new, local restaurant to indulge their desire for those traditional, spicy dishes.

 The Red Orchid restaurant at 5439 Babcock Blvd. has been open for several weekends and is hosting its grand opening today.